openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 (such as `test/jdk` and `test/langtools`) in the same invocation of jtreg, but this is not common.

+### How should I organize tests, libraries, and other test-related files?

+The directories within a test suite may be used for a number of different purposes:

+* The overall test hierarchy, as reflected in the name of each test.

+* Java source code, organized in a module or package hierarchy.
+  Such code may provide packages, modules or patches for modules to be used by tests, or may be a collection of TestNG or JUnit tests.

+* Library code, as referenced by a `@library` directive in a test description.

+* Additional test-specific files, such as resource files, configuration information, and even additional source files, such as may be used when testing the javac and javadoc tools.

+Given all those possibilities: here are some guidelines to follow.

+* Tests are normally written to be in the unnamed package (that is, with no `package` statement)

+* Don't place too many tests in the same directory.

+* If a test requires a number of test-specific additional files, consider placing the test and those files in a separate directory.
+  It would be reasonable to colocate additional tests that also require access to those files.

+* Library code should normally use named packages.
+This helps avoid name clashes that may occur if a test uses multiple libraries.

+* A directory that is named as a library directory (such as with `@library`) should only contain the packages for that library, and nothing else.

+Some guidelines follow from this one fundamental guideline:

+* If a directory is part of a source-code package hierarchy, all the source files in that directory  should be part of that same package hierarchy.

+  For example:

+  * Don't use "nested" package hierarchies: that is, don't use a package hierarchy whose root is part of an enclosing package.
+  * Don't place one library within another.
+  * Don't place tests in a library.
+  * Don't use the anti-pattern in which a test refers to a library in an enclosing directory, such as `@library ../..`.

 ### Can I put more than one test in a file?

 Yes.
 You may place one or more separate test descriptions near the head